Fortline89/ELK-project/README.md

 |  Web2    | No                  | 10.0.0.4             |
 |Elk-server2| No                 |10.0.0.4 & Personal IP|

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it makes the installation easy and saves us a lot of time especially when the VMs to be configured are many.
 With a single line of command, we can use Ansible to configure several machines at once.

+ Before running the playbook, ensure:
+ - The hosts file has two added groups with their specified IPs, thus;
+ webservers (10.0.0.7 & 10.0.0.8) and elk (10.1.0.6)
-The playbook implements the following tasks:
+The playbook implements the following tasks on the elk server:
 - Install docker.io
 - Install python3-pip
 - Install docker module
 - Increase virtual memory to 262144
 - Download and launch docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

-Diagrams/docker_ps_output.png)
+Diagrams/docker_ps_output.png

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: